karenhjw/meghna-hugo/exampleSite/content/english/blog/sentiment-pen-copy.md

 title = "HR Sharing as Connection"

 +++
 HR Sharing as Connection project explores the feasibility of sharing physiological data to enhance the connection between remote interactants.
+This project is under the Cybernetic Being project supported by JST Moonshot.

 ### Project Description